SushantPoman/Study/Interview Questions.md

 14. checked exceptions vs unchecked exceptions
 15. Internal working of hashmap
 16. explain thread lifecycle
+17. When to Use a Parallel Stream in Java?
+18. Why not serialize abstract classes in Java?
+19. Is there any way not to implement interface methods in Java?
+20. What is SerialVersionUID in Java?

 # Spring
-1. How can we enable security in api
+1. How can we enable security in api /  How do you secure your APIs?
 2. Where we store username and password in spring boot
 3. Consumed API AWS can not accept more than 25 request per second, but our app can accept 2K.
 How can we handle it.
 Any setting to restrict number of calls?
 4. Limit number of api calls by which load balancer will not fall down